 Things to see at Linh Phuoc pagoda

-The main hall of the temple is a sacred place, built with the help of artisans, Buddhists, and monks.
+The temple’s main hall is a sacred place built with the help of artisans, Buddhists, and monks.

 It’s 33 meters long and 12 meters wide, and there are two rows of crockery inlaid dragon pillars.